threefoldtech/0-stor_v2/README.md

     then be exposed through the build-in prometheus server.
 - `prometheus_port`: An optional port on which prometheus metrics will be exposed.
 If this is not set, the metrics will not get exposed.
-- `explorer`: Optional configuration for the explorer and wallet to use.
-If this is set, automatic provisioning of additional storage, and payment of capacity pools will be enabled.
-This is made up of the following fields:
-  - `network`: The grid network to manage 0-dbs on, one of {Main, Test, Dev}.
-  - `wallet_secret`: The stellar secret of the wallet used to fund capacity pools.
-This wallet must have TFT, and a small amount of XLM to fund the transactions.
-  - `identity_id`: The id of the identity.
-  - `identity_mnemonic`: The mnemonic of the secret used by the identity.
-  - `horizon_url`: An optional url for a stellar horizon server to use.
-If this is not set, a default one is used.
 - `encryption`: configuration to use for the encryption stage.
 Currently only `AES` is supported.
 - `compression`: configuration to use for the compression stage.